 In Elasticsearch versions before 2.2, you can always close an index, but we recommend against it, as you risk the same data loss.

 Closed indices are a data loss risk.
 Enable this setting only temporarily.

 Custom alerting (formerly Watcher) configuration for sending messages to Slack, HipChat, and PagerDuty.

 The Slack and Hipchat configuration syntax changed in version 5.x.

 script.painless.regex.enabled- enables the regular expressions support in the painless scripting language

 reindex.remote.whitelist- list of hosts that are allowed to be reindexed from.
-Expects a list of comma delimited list
+Expects a YAML array of

 All the other options will be rejected.
 We plan to add more configuration options over time.